 Some familiarity with programming concepts (in any language) is assumed.

 Day 1 covers how to use Python for basic scripting and automation tasks, including tips and tricks for making this easy.
-The syllabus is as follows:

 Day 2 introduces further important concepts for real-world scripting in Python.
-The syllabus is as follows:

 The Pandas package is an amazingly productive tool for working with and analysing data in Python.
 Day 3 gives a thorough introduction to Pandas and related tools for working with different kinds of data, including spreadsheets, time-series data, and SQL databases.
-The syllabus is:

 Day 4 introduces three of the most fundamental and powerful techniques for analysing many kinds of real-world data in Python.
 The datasets are selected from a range of industries: financial, geospatial, medical, and social sciences.
-The syllabus is: